-- 261. As discussed above, Article 21 excludes specified tax measures from the scope of the ECT, but only in so far as that measure is characterized as a tax measure under the domestic law of the State invoking the ECT's tax carve-out.
-Unless a measure is regarded as a tax measure by the State which has enacted it, and which relies upon it under Article 21, neither the text nor object and purpose of Article 21 are satisfied. - 262.
+- 249. Second, and independently, the Tribunal is also not persuaded that the Solar Levy is a tax or taxation measure within the limits contemplated by Article 21 of the ECT. - 250.
+As discussed above, Article 21 excludes specified tax measures from the scope of the ECT, but only in so far as that measure is characterized as a tax measure under the domestic law of the State invoking the ECT's tax carve-out.
+Unless a measure is regarded as a tax measure by the State which has enacted it, and which relies upon it under Article 21, neither the text nor object and purpose of Article 21 are satisfied. - 251.
 In addition, however, the Tribunal also concludes that a measure characterized as a taxation measure by a Contracting Party will only be excluded from the scope of the ECT, if it falls within the limits of legitimate regulatory measures provided by Article 21 of the ECT itself (as well as customary international law).
-274 In this regard, Article 21 imposes implicit limits on those measures which may be invoked by a Contracting Party under the ECT's tax carve-out.
+In this regard, Article 21 imposes implicit limits on those measures which may be invoked by a Contracting Party under the ECT's tax carve-out.
 Accepting the existence of international limits on the Contracting Parties' right to exclude taxation measures from certain provisions of the ECT does not strip the Contracting Parties from one of their "most quintessential sovereign powers."
-275 Instead, it acknowledges that any sovereign prerogative has its limits, which are, in the present case, imposed by the text and purposes of Article 21 of the ECT.
+Instead, it acknowledges that any sovereign prerogative has its limits, which are, in the present case, imposed by the text and purposes of Article 21 of the ECT.
 The Contracting Parties are, of course, free to make use of their regulatory power and adopt measures in fiscal matters.
-They are, however, limited in their right to invoke such measures under the ECT. - 263.
+They are, however, limited in their right to invoke such measures under the ECT. - 252.
 A contrary conclusion, that is, finding that the definition of tax measures in Article 21 of the ECT was not subject to any inherent limits, would empower Contracting Parties to define unilaterally which measures fall within the ECT's protective scope.
 The Tribunal does not consider that the drafters of Article 21 intended such a result.
 Moreover, this would contravene the object and purpose of the ECT, which is to establish uniform standards among the Contracting Parties.
 This is an aim to which Article 21 is clearly intended to be an exception, since its scope is specifically limited to tax measures.
-The Tribunal is persuaded that Article 21 imposes international limits on what may constitute a tax measure for these purposes. - 264.
-Article 21's limits are necessarily implied as the provision itself does not set out an explicit international definition of "Taxation measures."
-There is, however, no need for the Tribunal to provide a comprehensive definition.
-It suffices for the Tribunal to address the facets of Article 21's limits, which it considers relevant in the present case. - 265.
-In the Tribunal's view, Article 21 was not intended to exclude from the ECT's scope measures the main objective of which was other than that of the raising of general revenue for the State, 276 and which were formulated and structured as taxation measures for a particular ulterior reason (such as, here, reducing the risk of legal challenges).
+The Tribunal is persuaded that Article 21 imposes international limits on what may constitute a tax measure for these purposes.

-Uğur Erman Özgür (for the Energy Charter Secretariat), Taxation of Foreign Investments under International Law: Article 21 of the Energy Charter Treaty in Context, 2015, p.
+&lt;sup>259 Uğur Erman Özgür (for the Energy Charter Secretariat), Taxation of Foreign Investments under International Law: Article 21 of the Energy Charter Treaty in Context, 2015, p.
 20 (Ex.
 CLA-116).